jdefrance7/SeniorDesignProject/Arduino/libraries/README.md

 ### AVR_CAN_v0

-CAN driver using for the AST-CAN485 using Canard AVR and UAVCAN (legacy).
+CAN driver interface for the AST-CAN485 using [Canard AVR](https://github.com/UAVCAN/libcanard/tree/legacy-v0/drivers/avr) for [UAVCAN v0](https://legacy.uavcan.org/).

 ---